home-assistant/home-assistant.io/source/_integrations/hassmpris.markdown

 The MPRIS agent is the key piece that allows Home Assistant to access and control your media players.

-On the computer you intend to control via Home Assistant, you must install the [`hassmpris_agent` package](https://pypi.org/project/hassmpris-agent/),
+On the computer you intend to control via Home Assistant, you must install the [`hassmpris_agent` package](https://pypi.org/project/hassmpris-agent/).
+Full documentation for the agent is available there.

 There are a number of ways to install the `hassmpris_agent` package, but perhaps the most straightforward one is using `pip` on the command line: